-The Translation Studies program is designed for individuals with proficiency in both Spanish and English who are interested in acquiring the skills to de accurate document translation.
-Through a combination of theoretica classes and hands on laboratory style practicums, students will gain experi ence in translating health care, legal, literary and commercial documents and will have the option of selecting one of those fields for an internship.
+The Translation Studies program is designed for individuals with proficiency in both Spanish and English who are interested in acquiring the skills to do accurate translation of written materials.
+Through a combination of theoretical classes and hands on laboratory style practicums, students will gain experience in translating health care, legal, literary and commercial materials and will have the option of selecting one of those fields for an internship.
 Program courses and advising are available at the Downtown Campus.